brikis98/yevgeniy-brikman-homepage/_posts/2019-05-20-mans-search-for-meaning.md

 date: "2019-05-20"
 ---

-I found this to be an interesting and occasionally powerful read‚Äîit's hard to not be moved by depictions of the holocaust‚Äîbut I was particularly busy when I read this, didn't take notes, and now trying write the review a couple weeks later, I'm realizing that much of the book's has faded from memory.
+I found this to be an interesting and occasionally powerful read—it's hard to not be moved by depictions of the holocaust—but I was particularly busy when I read this, didn't take notes, and now trying write the review a couple weeks later, I'm realizing that much of the book's has faded from memory.
 That's partially on me, for not having a great memory, but also a bit of a bummer that the book's message isn't more sticky.

 The core ideas I do recall: